betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

 # Continuous Technology Refreshment (CTR)
-### Here we demonstrate what CTR is with recent tech refresh experiences on VisIt.
+### A demonstration of what CTR is through recent tech refresh experiences on VisIt.

 **Hero Image:**